 Statutes related to rules and regulations underwent extensive revisions in 1988.
-KSA 2014 Supp.
+KSA 2016 Supp.
 77-436 specifies the composition and duties of the Joint Committee on Administrative Rules and Regulations.
-It states that all rules and regulations filed each year with the Secretary of State are subject to review by the Committee, which is authorized to "introduce such legislation as it deems necessary in performing its functions of reviewing administrative rules and regulations."
+It states all rules and regulations filed each year with the Secretary of State are subject to review by the Committee, which is authorized to "introduce such legislation as it deems necessary in performing its functions of reviewing administrative rules and regulations."
 The Act was further revised in 2010, primarily with updates to procedures, and more extensively in 2011 (as noted in the report for that year), but the Committee's basic charge has not changed.
-The 2011 bill also designated KSA 2015 Supp.
+The 2011 bill also designated KSA 2016 Supp.
 77-415 through 77-438 as the Kansas Rules and Regulations Filing Act.

 A brief history of oversight from 1939 through May 2010 is provided in the Report on Oversight Activities of the Joint Committee on Administrative Rules and Regulations, June 2009-May 2010, available from the Kansas Legislative Research Department.
+Reports including information for 2010-2011 are also available.

-This volume contains a report for the current year, 2015-2016, plus reports for the previous five years:
+This volume contains a report for the current year, 2016-2017, plus reports for the previous five years:

+- 2015-2016:

-- 2014-2015;
+- 2014-2015:

 - 2013-2014;

-- 2012-2013;

-- 2011-2012; and
+- 2012-2013; and

-- 2010-2011.
+- 2011-2012.